-The Dutch Labor and liberal parties which announced this week that they had reached agreement to form a new government are unlikely to herald significant changes in the Netherlands’ European and foreign policy.
+The Dutch Labor and liberal parties that announced this week they had reached agreement to form a new government are unlikely to user in significant changes in the Netherlands’ European and foreign policy.

 Although Labor is seen as more pro-European, it backed the previous, right wing government’s European policy while in opposition for close to two years as one of its partners, the nationalist Freedom Party led by Geert Wilders, refused to support the ruling christian democrats and liberals in the creation of two European bailout funds for the financial support of Greece, Ireland, Portugal and Spain.

 Before September’s election, which followed Wilders’ withdrawal from the ruling coalition, Labor leader Diederik Samsom vehemently disagreed with Prime Minister Mark Rutte when he insisted that Greece could not be given more time to comply with the terms of its two international bailouts.

 Although their coalition agreement, which was published on Monday, does not stipulate a specific policy with regard to Greece, the parties note that the recipients of financial aid should work to improve their economies in the long term.
 They add, “Structural support from countries that do take their responsibility to countries that don’t is out of the question.”

 Rutte has in the last two years maintained that he will not help build “a pipeline of permanent support” from the relatively strong economies in the north of the eurozone to the weak in the south.
 So even if Labor is expected to deliver the next finance and foreign affairs ministers, Rutte will likely remain an ally of German chancellors Angela Merkel’s in opposition to European “transfer union.”